-The UL 325 standard requires that a photoelectric sensor be laboratory tested and "recognized" under UL 325.
-In order to be compatible with all HySecurity operators, a photo eye must be rated to function from 24 VDC source power.
+The UL 325 Standard of Safety requires that a photoelectric sensor be laboratory tested and "recognized" under UL 325.
+In order to be compatible with all HySecurity gate operators, a photo eye must be rated to function from 24 VDC source power.

-In addition to the table, a label containing a list of tested and approved external entrapment protection sensors (normally closed contacts) that are compatible with HySecurity gate operators is affixed to every gate operator box shipped from the factory.
+A list of tested and approved external entrapment protection sensors (normally closed contacts) that are compatible with HySecurity gate operators can be found online at the following public site: Gate Safety for HySecurity Gate Operators.